EGalahad/EGalahad.github.io/_news/2023-12-31-battle-tanks.md

 related_posts: false
 ---

-A new 3D two-player BattleTanks game released at [here](https://egalahad.github.io/BattleTanks/).
+A new 3D two-player BattleTanks game with maze solving and engaging power-ups!
+Check it out [here](https://egalahad.github.io/BattleTanks/).